KurtRoepke/bind9-dns/README.md

 <br />
 Configure interfaces on asa firewall<br/>
 <img src="images/asa set interfaces 1.PNG"     height="80%" width="80%"/>
- <p>Configure the interfaces on the asa firewall while changing the security level
+ <p align="center">Configure the interfaces on the asa firewall while changing the security level
  of the dmz zone to 50 so the internal interface can ping the dmz.</p>
 <br />
 <br />
 Create default route<br/>
 <img src= "images/icmp and default route 2.PNG"    height="80%" width="80%"/>
-<p>Create a default route pointing to the external network router to allow
+<p align="center">Create a default route pointing to the external network router to allow
 access to the external network.
 Here we will also modify the policy map because the asa doesnt inspect icmp by default.</p>
  <br />
  <br />
   Configure pat <br />
 <img src= "images/set nat 3.PNG"    height="80%" width="80%"/>
-create a network object for both the internal network and the dmz.
+<p align="center">create a network object for both the internal network and the dmz.
-Next add an ip address to the object and point it to the external interface.
+Next add an ip address to the object and point it to the external interface.</p>
 <br />
 <br />
 Change hostname on nameserver <br/>